geowiki-net/leaflet-geowiki/README.md

 * overpassFrontend: a OverpassFrontend object.
 If not set, the global 'overpassFrontend' variable will be used.
 If this is also not defined, a connection to the default Overpass API server will be created, which will be re-used by other layers.
 * style: style definition as JS object (if neither 'style' nor 'styleFile' are defined, uses 'nwr' as query)
 * styleFile: loads the style from the specified file (.json or .yaml)
+* info: pass an object with { dom: domNode }.
+The map info will be rendered into this domNode.

 Static Methods:
 * addExtension({ ... }): Add an extension to LeafletGeowiki.
 The following options can be passed: